Scenario Simulation

 Measurable Outcomes

-91%rated simulation as "realistic" or "very realistic"
+91%rated the simulation "realistic" or "very realistic" — the only metric that matters before transfer

 💬